NervanaSystems/ngraph/README.md

 ## Documentation

-See our [install] docs for how to get started.
+See our [build the Library] docs for how to get started.

 For this early release, we provide [framework integration guides] to compile MXNet and TensorFlow-based projects.
 If you already have a